 There are a few causes of a smelly beard.
 It could be due to your cleaning habits, sweat, bacteria, the environment around you, your grooming products, or other products you use on your face.

 Plus some dudes notice that the smell becomes more of an issue when their beards are wet - kinda like Wet Dog Syndrome.

 Let’s get into the reasons why your beard smells.
 Then, we’ll show you how to fix them.

 If you don’t wash your beard enough, don’t be surprised when it stinks.

-Then if you use regular shampoo or soap or cheap, mass-produced beard products, it will end up in poor condition and smell more.
+Then if you use regular shampoo, soap or cheap, mass-produced beard products, your beloved mane will end up in poor condition and smell more.

 Cheap products contain nasty ingredients - preservatives, parabens, mineral oils, synthetic oils, silicon, sulfates, phosphates, etc. Even if they have added fragrances, when they get warmed in your beard, they smell weird.
 Add in your skin’s natural sebum oil and a little sweat and PEE-YEW!

 Bacteria are the most common cause of a smelly beard.
 But don’t rush out and buy antibacterial soap.